Iankumu/Payments/README.md

 -   MPESA Business Shortcode(This is a Paybill number or a Till Number)

 -   #### **Register URL**
-    This resource is responsible for registering the confirmation and validation urls on Mpesa which will then be used to receive the payment responses.
+    This resource is responsible for registering the confirmation and validation urls on Mpesa which will then be used to receive the payment responses.It attaches the urls to a specific Paybill/Till Number and as a result when payment is initiated on the Paybill/Till Number, the response is sent to the preferred url.
-    It is accessed through the `GET` `/api/register-urls` endpoint.
+    It is accessed through the `POST` `/api/register-urls` endpoint.
+    Input required:
+    - shortcode (Paybill or a Till Number)

 -   #### **Simulate a Transaction**
     This resource is responsible for making payment requests from a Client to a Business.